ChristopherMNeal/marios_specialty_foods/README.md

 ## Description

-_This project was created for Epicodus bootcamp to show proficiency in Rails with Active Record.
+_This project was created for Epicodus bootcamp to show proficiency in Rails with authentication and authorization.
 The application is for a specialty foods company to organize products and reviews._
 _All users can create an account, log in, browse products, and add reviews._
 _Additionally, admins have full CRUD functionality for products and reviews._